pgMemento/pgMemento/README.md

 **ATTENTION:** It is important to generate a proper baseline on which a table/database versioning can reflect on.
-Before you begin or continue to work with the database and change contents, define the present state as the initial versioning state by executing the procedure `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).
+Before you begin or continue to work with the database and change content, define the present state as the initial versioning state by executing the procedure `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).
 For each row in the audited tables another row will be written to the 'row_log' table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
-Depending on the number of tables to alter and on the amount of data that assigned as INSERTed this process can take a while.
-The procedure is also called when using the `INIT.sql` script.
+Depending on the number of tables to alter and on the amount of data that has to be defined as INSERTed this process can take a while.
+If the tables are referenced by foreign keys do not use `pgmemento.log_schema_state`, instead use `pgmemento.log_table_state` for each table but in the right order.

 **HINT:** When setting up a new database I would recommend to start pgMemento after bulk imports.
 Otherwise the import will be slower and